BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-11-22-tvjs-scroll-performance-enhancement.md

 ---
 layout: post
-title: Scroll performance enhancement on TV apps
+title: How we improved scroll performance on Smart TV apps
-description: From an R&D project came a new scroll implementation for our TV apps, with better performance and experience.
+description: From an R&D project came a new scroll implementation for our Smart TV apps, with better performance and experience.
 author: [m_bernier]
 tags: [TV, performance, javascript, react, web, frontend]
 color: rgb(251,87,66)